nils-hamel/spherical-camera/README.md

 &nbsp;
 <img src="https://github.com/nils-hamel/spherical-camera/blob/master/doc/image/camera-1b.jpg?raw=true" width="384">
 <br />
-<i>Examples of camera designs obtained using different sets of parameters - Images : Nils Hamel</i>
+<i>Examples of spherical camera designs obtained using different sets of parameters.
+The mirror is represented in gray as the two side sensors that capture the reflected light shown in orange - Images : Nils Hamel</i>
 </p>
 <br />

 Changing the parameter allows to modulate the size of the mirror, its thickness, the distance of the sensors to the mirror center and the size of the sensor themselves.

-Indeed, the proposed design is theoretical and ideal.
-The light reflected by the principal mirror can not be collected by a sensor directly.
-The sensors can be replaced by standard small cameras to produce the camera captures.
-This solution was adopted in collaboration with the HES-SO Valais to produce a first prototype of the camera based on the proposed design.
-The following image gives a view of the built prototype :
+The proposed design is theoretical and ideal.
+Indeed, the light reflected by the principal mirror can not be collected by a sensor directly.
+The sensors can then be replaced by standard small cameras to produce the image captures.
+This solution was adopted in collaboration with the HES-SO Valais to produce a first prototype of the spherical camera based on the proposed design.
+The following images give a view of the built prototype :

 <br />
 <p align="center">